Frequently asked questions

 Yes.
-Each visit is unique, and to ensure that you receive the correct care and diagnosis, you need to provide information about your condition every time you submit a case.
+Each visit is unique, and to ensure that you receive the correct care and diagnosis, you need to provide information about your condition (or the condition of the child for whom you are acting as proxy) every time you submit a case.

 Do I have to fill in the health profile every time I use Docly?